MissKittin/php-js-css-web-toolkit/app/README.md

 # Things to do after clone
 1) `public/index.php` just imports another php file - this is stupid thing if your OS allows you to use softlinks.
 	You can remove this file and create link to `../app/entrypoint.php`.
-	Run in this directory:
+	Run in parent directory:
 	```
 	php ./app/bin/replace-public-index-with-link.php
 	```
-2) to install assets for default template, run in this directory:
+2) to install assets for default template, run in parent directory:
 	```
 	php ./app/bin/install-assets.php
 	```